nsrau/azure-docs.it-it/articles/virtual-network/virtual-networks-move-vm-role-to-subnet.md

 <properties
-   pageTitle="Come spostare una macchina virtuale o un'istanza del ruolo in un'altra subnet" description="Informazioni su come spostare macchine virtuali e istanze del ruolo in un'altra subnet" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="tysonn" />
+   pageTitle="How to move a VM or role instance to a different subnet" description="Learn how to move VMs and role instances to a different subnet" services="virtual-network" documentationCenter="na" authors="jimdial" manager="carmonm" editor="tysonn" />
 <tags
    ms.service="virtual-network"
    ms.devlang="na"